 - New Practice Organ

 - The workshop is busy building a set of three practice instruments.
-Those organs have proved very popular as about thirty have been installed around the US starting in the mid 1970's.
-Many prestigious institutions and colleges (Julliard School, Oberlin Conservatory, University of Indiana, New England Conservatory, Westminster Choir College, etc) have chosen Noack for their practice instruments.
+These organs have proved very popular over the years- about thirty have been installed around the US since the mid 1970s.
+Many prestigious institutions and colleges (Julliard School, Oberlin Conservatory, University of Indiana, New England Conservatory, Westminster Choir College, etc.) have chosen Noack for their practice instruments.

 We make these organs in small batches in order to keep their cost as low as possible.
-As usual we add an extra one to the ones ordered: Have you ever dreamed about acquiring a beautiful pipe organ for your home?
+As usual, we added an extra one to the ones ordered: Have you ever dreamed about acquiring a beautiful pipe organ for your home?
 The full specification is shown below:

 The Noack Practice Organ

-The Gedackt is a 20% tin stop with domed soldered covers.
-The Principal 4 is made of 70% tin with 13 pipes (E-e⁰) in facade.
+The Gedackt is a 20% tin stop with domed, soldered covers.
+The Principal 4' is made of 70% tin with 13 pipes (E-e⁰) in the facade.
 It appears also on the Pedal.
-The Recorder is a fairly narrow gently tapered stopped metal rank (20% tin) which shares its two lower octaves with the Gedackt .
-This stop has proven to be extremely useful being more "defined" and transparent than the Gedackt of the lower manual.
+The Recorder is a fairly narrow, gently tapered stopped metal rank (20% tin) which shares its two lower octaves with the Gedackt.
+This stop has proven to be extremely useful, being more "defined" and transparent than the Gedackt of the lower manual.
 The 8' Stopt Bass is made of wood.